oktadev/okta-blog/_source/_posts/2017-12-04-use-kong-gateway-to-centralize-authentication.md

 tags: [kong, api-gateway, api, gateway, spring, spring-boot]
 type: conversion
 changelog:
-- 2021-03-25: Updated with refreshed video and new github repo reference.
+- 2021-03-25: Updated with refreshed video and new GitHub repo reference.
 Changes to this article can be viewed in [oktadeveloper/okta-blog#570](https://github.com/oktadeveloper/okta-blog/pull/570).
 ---

 **NOTE:** The video and code in this post has just been updated for 2021!